Want to read about it offline? Download the PDF here

 The Conqra Enviro Solution

-Asbestos Textured Ceilings must be undertaken as a Class A Removal and has very defined steps that must be adheared to mitigate the risks while undertaking this operation.
+Asbestos Textured Ceilings must be undertaken as a Class A Removal and has very defined steps that must be adhered to mitigate the risks while undertaking this operation.

 Once a date has been agreed by the client and Conqra Enviro as to when the Textured Ceiling will be removed.
 Conqra Enviro will then advise Worksafe New Zealand about the impending Class A Removal.